richardschoen/iforgit/rdiactions.md

 Once retreived, you can open the GITBLAME.TXT member, find the short (8 character) git version hash prefix for a selected source commit entry and ```copy the git hash``` so it can be ```pasted``` into the source version hash parameter when you do a git checkout as listed below.

 **Note: In GITBLAME.TXT you will only have a partial 8 character hash version.
 In GITLOG.TXT you will have the long version of a source version hash.
 Both will work to be able to check out a source member version.
 The 8 character hash is just more convenient to copy/paste as needed.
+You can also just copy the first 8 characters from a long source hash and that will work as well when checking out and getting a source member version.

 Action Name: ```Git Blame Member```